Unclog your inbox

 Similarly, don’t reply or forward the email, as this can alert the sender that your email address is active and could trigger further emails being sent.

-Whether you’re a Gmail user or not, spam emails can potentially compromise your personal and financial details, meaning potential hackers can use your information for fraudulent endeavours
+Spam emails can compromise your personal and financial details, meaning potential hackers can use your information for fraudulent endeavours

 2. Check the full email address of the sender